thomasjk0831/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+In the return function.
+It is nested within the main function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the console log statement is always the same. the number always changes.
 c.
 What is the lexical scope of `newRoll`?
+It's scope is inside the
+return function.

 ### Task 2c - Exit Ticket